xzel23/utility/README.md

 ## Changes

+### 18.0.1

+- Chnages to the HtmlConverter class to track the current font; needed for eliding unnecessary font definitions
+- code refactored to use Java 21 features
+- code cleanups
+- Javadoc additions and corrections

 ### 18.0.0 (Java 21)

 IMPORTANT: The minimum Java version is 21.
 The following functionality has been removed as